kailash-manasarovar/statement/docs/timeline/2022/november.md

 - I put it down to peri-menopause after Googling my symptoms but continued to be concerned about it and the wisdom teeth I still have.
 - I started looking for a dentist.
 - I looked a German dentist up in Javea and made an appointment.
 However, I was shocked to see porn all over their website, which I told them about by email.
 Concerned about the porn, I eventually decided to contact a dentist in Dénia instead.
+- Obviously, I was redirected to a dentist who was a member of the porn-gangs, and/or owned by them.
 - I went to https://www.adentaria.com/.
 - I explained I was a nervous patient on arrival.
 - The dentist came in, masked up and didn't even say hello to me.